oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-servicecon-05.png)

 Then click in the pencil icon near *Enter API Key and private key*, to config the authetication wuth the API Key.
+If you create your own API Key credentials at the beggining of the workshop you can use them now.
+On the other hand if you didn't create any API Key credentials, the trainers will give you ones to create the API Key ID for the Service Connection.

 ![](./images/vbs-app-servicecon-06.png)